 What is it all about?

 Guardz provides native integrations with several Professional Services Automation (PSA) platforms.
-These integrations allow security events and issues detected in Guardz to be automatically opened as tickets (or cases) in the connected system.
+These integrations allow issues detected in Guardz to be automatically opened as tickets (or cases) in the connected system.
 This ensures that alerts are tracked, assigned, and resolved using the same operational workflows your team already manages.

 Core Functionality